milanfort/coursera-predmachlearn/README.md

 [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science)
 from Johns Hopkins University on Coursera.

-The task was to build a prediction model in R for classifying the quality of performed fitness excercise using data from on-body sensors.
+The task was to build a prediction model in R for classifying the quality of performed fitness exercise using data from on-body sensors.
 The full data analysis report is available at [http://www.milanfort.com/training-quality-detection/](http://www.milanfort.com/training-quality-detection/).